LoriHarris/Alcohol_Stats/Final_Report.md

  - International Alliance fo Responsible Drinking (scrape table legal limits)

 ##### **Extraction**
-Data in .xls files were converted to .csv files, manually and with by employing csv code.
+Data in .xls files were converted to .csv files, manually and by employing csv code.
 A table was scraped using BeautifulSoup.
 JSON data, along with scraped tables and .csv files were read into a pandas DataFrame.

 ##### **Transform**